developedbysm/AV-Twitter-Sentiment-Analysis/README.md

 Thus, the model tries to predict the labels of the tweets in the data set.

-- The Notebook file is `Credit Card Lead Prediction.ipynb`.
+- The Notebook file is `Twitter Sentiment Analysis.ipynb`.
 - The output file is `submit.csv`.